qbarnes/rhino_robots_xr-1/README.md

 The `disk` directory has the files in their original TRS-80 format.

-The `src` directory has the converted files to a more readable form.
+The `src` directory has the files converted to a more readable form.
 If they're binary, they're disassembled.
 If they're an editor file or text, they're converted into a more conventional ASCII format.

 The initial committed versions of some files are what I believe were older copies from a backup disk.
-The final checkin on `master` is what I believe were the files that I delivered to Rhino Robots for their release.
-Maybe some day a TRS-80 release disk for the XR-1 will turn up, and I'll finally find out what was actually shipped.
+The commit tagged with `delivered` is what I believe were the files as I delivered them to Rhino Robots for their release.
+Maybe some day a TRS-80 disk for the XR-1 will turn up, and I'll finally find out what was actually shipped!

 ## Files